Research

 Christian doctrine entreats followers to welcome foreigners, as they were foreigners in Egypt (Exodus 23:9).
 Despite this, attitudes towards refugees vary across Christians in the United States.
 I argue that differences in attitudes towards refugees reflect the way individuals manage competing considerations of Christian nationalism and humanitarianism.
 Using a vignette survey experiment, I find that individuals are more willing to resettle and integrate Christian refugees than Muslim ones, and that Christian nationalism reduces an individual’s willingness to resettle refugees.
 However, the effect of Social Dominance Orientation is even greater.
 The findings of this study enrich our understanding of how Christian nationalism undermines support for marginalized groups.
 Finally, this study suggests that humanitarian appeals can, at least in the short-term, mitigate the impact of Christian nationalism by evoking sympathy.

 Dissertation article.
-To be presented at the 2022 Society for the Social Scientific Study of Religion conference, Baltimore, Maryland.
+Presented at the 2022 Society for the Social Scientific Study of Religion conference, Baltimore, Maryland.

 Strategic Political Talk in Religious Contexts